nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Listing all modules while not at home page

+    1. Prerequisites: Must not be at the home page.

+    2. Test case: `list-module`<br>
        Expected:
         * Module list remains the same.
         * Command box remains the same.
         * Error details shown in the status message.

 <!-- @@author teoyuqi -->
 ### Adding a task